centminmod/google-insights-api-tools/readme.md

-91.30 % loads for this page have a fast FCP (less than 1567 milliseconds) 5.30 % loads for this page have an average FCP (less than 2963 milliseconds) 3.30 % loads for this page have an slow FCP (over 2963 milliseconds) 91.50 % loads for this page have a fast FCP (less than 2120 milliseconds) 5.70 % loads for this page have an average FCP (less than 4226 milliseconds) 2.70 % loads for this page have an slow FCP (over 4226 milliseconds)
+91.30 % loads for this page have a fast FCP (less than 1567 milliseconds) 5.30 % loads for this page have an average FCP (less than 2963 milliseconds) 3.30 % loads for this page have an slow FCP (over 2963 milliseconds) 91.50 % loads for this page have a fast DCL (less than 2120 milliseconds) 5.70 % loads for this page have an average DCL (less than 4226 milliseconds) 2.70 % loads for this page have an slow DCL (over 4226 milliseconds)
 ```

 ### Desktop Test origin